Fearlessness: the spaciousness of meditation flows into everyday life

 The groundlessness that we experience can be earth-shattering.
 It’s very subtle, and it’s also kind of frightening, right?
 We’re sitting here and all of a sudden the foundation, the pillar we’ve been holding onto our whole lives just kind of melts away and somehow we’re left in the breeze.
 And then we realize that the breeze is actually quite wonderful–the space is so freeing!
 There’s so much freshness.
 It’s like being inside a hot room and opening the door, and all of a sudden fresh air comes in.
 It may be cold, but it feels so nice.
 “Wow, I’m more awake than I was before!
 This wisp of cool, refreshing air is such a difference from being in that stifling hot room all the time!”
 As we let the breeze of fresh air blow over us, it brings with it a very profound feeling of fearlessness.
 We feel the breeze and we can just walk outside into the cool air, letting the cold wash over us, without wondering whether or not we’ll be able to make it back into the confined, warm coziness.
 We’ve let go of the tether, let go of the umbilical cord connecting us to the secure and safe little cocoon we’d made for ourselves.

 It feels really, really good to try it.
 To sit there and let something different happen without worrying about whether you’re going to make it back.
 And I can promise you that this kind of groundlessness won’t last very long.
 Your mind will take you somewhere very quickly.
 But if you can embrace just a single moment of it every once in a while as you practice, it will make it that much easier to let go of your anxieties and fears.
 And from there, true courage is born.

-This article is derived from Tokpa Korlo’s Mind Talks on Fearlessness on the Mindworks App.
-Check it out!
+This article is derived from Tokpa Korlo’s Mind Talks on Fearlessness, which are available on the Mindworks Meditation Courses, Check it out!